-Macedonia: Delay of full electricity market liberalization by 2020, no objections expected from EU says Minister of Economy14.
-October 2014. / SEE Energy News
+Macedonia: Delay of full electricity market liberalization by 2020, no objections expected from EU says Minister of Economy, SEE Energy News

 Minister of Economy Bekim Nezri officially confirmed – the liberalization of the electricity market, instead of January 1, 2015, we completed in 2020.Full market opening for electricity which was to affect households and small firms is prolonged.
 Government introduces five new stages, the first of which will start in 2016 and fully liberalized electricity market will get even Macedonia in 2020.